dedis/cosi/README.md

 If there are connectivity problems, due to firewalls or bad connections for example, you will see a "Timeout on signing" or similar error message.

+# Standalone Language-specific Verification/Signing Modules

+The CoSi client and server software implemented in this repository is intended to provide a scalable, robust distributed protocol for generating collective signatures - but you do not always need a full distributed protocol to work with CoSi signatures.
+In particular, applications that wish to accept and rely on CoSi signatures as part of some other protocol - e.g., a software update daemon or certificate checking library - will typically need only a small signature verification module, preferably written in (or with bindings for) the language the relying application is written in.

+Following is a list of pointers to standalone language-specific CoSi signature verification modules available for use in applications this way, typically implemented as an extension of an existing ed25519 implementation for that language.
+Pointers to more such standalone modules will be added for other languages as we or others create them.
+Some of these standalone modules also include (limited) CoSi signature creation support.
+We hope that eventually some or all of these CoSi signature handling extensions will be merged back into the base crypto libraries they were derived from.
+Note that the repositories below are experimental, likely to change, and may disappear if/when they get successfully upstreamed.

+* C language, signature verification only: in [temporary fork of libsodium](https://github.com/bford/libsodium).
+See the new `crypto_sign_ed25519_verify_cosi` function in the [crypto_sign/ed25519/ref10](https://github.com/bford/libsodium/blob/master/src/libsodium/crypto_sign/ed25519/ref10/open.c) module, and the test suites for CoSi signature verification in [libsodium/test/default/sign.c](https://github.com/bford/libsodium/blob/master/test/default/sign.c).
+Run `make check` as usual for libsodium to run all tests including these.

+* Go language, verification and signing code: in [temporary fork of golang.org/x/crypto](https://github.com/bford/golang-x-crypto).
+See the new [ed25519/cosi] package, with [extensive godoc API documentation here](https://godoc.org/github.com/bford/golang-x-crypto/ed25519/cosi).
+Run `go test` to run the standard test suite, and `go test -bench=.` to run a suite of performance benchmarks for this package.